Skip to main content

 Government Museum

-One of India's oldest museums housing archaeological artifacts, geological specimens, and art collections, 10 minutes walk away
+One of India's oldest museums housing archaeological artifacts, geological specimens, and art collections

 UB City Mall